Dutch Rose cultivation

 Organic manure is added to bed because they provide nutritious elements for plant & help to improve the soil texture.

-In India mostly two type of planting material is used one has budded plants and other is Top grafted plant.
+In India mostly two type of planting material is used one has budded plants, and other is a Top grafted plant.

 Dutch rose growers select this type of color combination in there Greenhouse.